robclewley/robclewley.github.io/_posts/2022-02-04-why-you-need-to-be-enabling-your-data.md

 **In a nutshell:**

- - Data Science is about evidence-based decisions, action, and IMPACT
+ - Data Science is about evidence-based decisions, action, and **impact**

  - The application and context of data is _everything_ ...